g0aty/SickoMenu/README.md

 Inject it with any reliable injector you have.

 - Debug (With Debug Information and can be attached to process)
 - Release (Optimized with all Debug information stripped)

 ### Version Proxy (version.dll)
 Will automatically be loaded by the Game itself if the dll is in the game directory.

 - Debug_Version (With Debug Information and can be attached to process)
-- Release_Version (Optimized with all information stripped)
+- Release_Version (Optimized with all Debug information stripped)

 ## 🙏 Special Thanks
 * The BitCrackers team for creating [AmongUsMenu](https://github.com/BitCrackers/AmongUsMenu)